First-past-the-post voting

-First-past-the-post (FPTP)—also called choose-one, first-preference plurality (FPP), or simply plurality—is a single-winner voting rule.
-Voters mark one candidate as their favorite, or first-preference, and the candidate with more first-preference votes than any other candidate (a plurality) is elected, even if they do not have more than half of votes (a majority).
+First-past-the-post (FPTP) — also called choose-one, first-preference plurality (FPP), or simply plurality — is a single-winner voting rule.
+Each voter marks one candidate as their favorite, or first-preference, and the candidate with more first-preference votes than any other candidate (a plurality) is elected, even if they do not have more than half of votes (a majority).

-FPP has been used to elect part of the British House of Commons since the Middle Ages before spreading throughout the British Empire.
-Throughout the 20th century, many countries that previously used FPP have abandoned it in favor of other electoral systems, including the former British colonies of Australia and New Zealand.
-FPP is still officially used in the majority of US states for most elections.
-However, the combination of partisan primaries and a two-party system in these jurisdictions means that most American elections behave effectively like two-round systems, in which the first round chooses two main contenders (of which one of them goes on to receive a majority of votes).
+FPP has been used to elect part of the British House of Commons since the Middle Ages before spreading throughout the British Empire, usually in conjunction with plurality block voting.
+Throughout the 20th century, the former British colonies of Australia and New Zealand and many other countries that were using FPP abandoned it in favor of other electoral systems.
+FPP is still used in the majority of US states for most elections.
+However, the combination of partisan primaries and a two-party system in these jurisdictions means that most American elections behave effectively like two-round systems, in which the first round chooses two main contenders (of which one of them goes on to usually receive a majority of votes).

 A first-past-the-post ballot for a single-member district.
 The voter must mark one (and only one).

 Example

 In FPTP, only the first preferences matter.
 As such, the votes would be counted as 42% for Memphis, 26% for Nashville, 17% for Knoxville, and 15% for Chattanooga.
-Since Memphis has the most votes, it would win a FPTP election, even though it is far from the center of the state and a larger majority of voters would more strongly prefer Nashville than any other option.
-Conversely, instant-runoff voting would elect Knoxville, the easternmost city.
-This makes the election a center squeeze.

-By contrast, both Condorcet methods and score voting would return Nashville (the capital of Tennessee).
+Since Memphis has the most votes, it would win a FPTP election, even though it is far from the center of the state and most voters would prefer Nashville to any other option.
+Conversely, instant-runoff voting would elect Knoxville, the easternmost city, because Chattanooga would be eliminated in the first round and its 15% given to Knoxville in the second, giving Knoxville 32% to Nashville's 26% (the elimination and absorption of which would put Knoxville over Memphis' 42%).
+Such an election result is an example of center squeeze.
+By contrast, Condorcet methods would elect Nashville (the actual capital) because it beats all others in a head-to-head which takes into account all preferences in order (Nashville beats Memphis in 3 of the blocks, and beats Chattanooga and Knoxville in the biggest 2).